johmert/spoon-scheduler-frontend/README.md

 ## Installation

 1. Fork and clone this repository.
-2. Run `cp .env.sample .env`.
-3. You should not need to make any changes to the `.env` file unless you want to connect to a backend at a location other than `http://localhost:8080`.
+2. Fork and clone the repository for the backend (https://github.com/johmert/spoon-scheduler-backend) and follow steps to get it installed and running.
-4. Run `npm install` to install project dependencies.
+3. Run `npm install` to install project dependencies.
-5. Run `npm start` to start your server.
+4. Run `npm start` to start your server.

 ## Features